antonkril/antonkril.github.io/_posts/2016-2-9-mvc-http-cqrs.md

 ![CQRS applied to web application](/images/MVC_Server_HTTP_CQRS.png)

 This approach allows to build more scalable applications.
-One of the possible furhter evolution options is Event Sourcing.
+One of the possible furhter evolution options is Event Sourcing architecture.